CrowdDynamicsLab/StyleInfusion/README.md

 ## Citation

-The BibTeX citation is also attached:
+If this code helps in your research, please cite our work.
+The BibTeX citation is as follows:

 ```
 @inproceedings{moorjani-etal-2022-style-infusion,